brain-products/LSL-LiveAmp/README.md

 ### STE/Triggers and LiveAmp64

 Please note that in the case of LiveAmp 64, Aux channels can be connected via STE through either the Master (channels 1-32) or Slave (channels 33-64) but triggers will only be read from the STE box connected to the Master device.
 This is also true for device triggers (i.e. mini headphone jack triggers).
-If 2 STE voxes are connected, only the Aux channels connected to the Master will be read.
+If 2 STE boxes are connected, only the Aux channels connected to the Master will be read.

  ## Link